How Much Will I Get From SSI?

 When Will I Receive My SSI Check?

-You'll usually receive your SSI payment on the first of each month.
+You'll usually receive your SSI payment on the first of each month, via direct deposit.
 But if the first falls on a Saturday, Sunday, or legal holiday, you'll receive your SSI deposit to your bank account or debit card on the business day before the first day of the month.
-For example, since June 1 is a Sunday, you'll receive your June check on May 30.
-Because you also received a check on May 1, it may seem like you're getting two checks during the month of May, but you won't get a check during the month of June.
+For example, since August 1, 2026 is a Saturday, you'll receive your August check on July 31.
+Because you also received a check on July 1, it may seem like you're getting two checks during the month of July, but you won't get a check during the month of August.
+(Read about setting up direct deposit for SSI.)

 Here's the SSI payment calendar for 2025.